H.M.S BELFAST: THE D-DAY SHIP ON THE THAMES

 In 1945 she headed to the Far East and took part in campaigns there including the Korean War until she was decommissioned in the 1960s.
 By early 1971, the Belfast was awaiting the scrapheap, until a trust was formed to save it.
 It opened to the public later that year, and became part of the Imperial War Museum in 1978.
 Permanently moored in the Thames just down from Tower Bridge, it is a popular tourist attraction.

-My son and I visited on a surprisingly sunny day in February this year.
-Easy to walk to from the London Bridge underground station, we hadn’t pre-booked tickets but there was only a short queue to get in.
-The walk from the ticket office to the ship is down a gangway with lovely views over Tower Bridge that deposits you on the deck of HMS Belfast.
-Audio guides are available, which we took, and then you are free to explore the ship as you wish.
-And what a wonderful ship it was to explore!
+Easy to walk to from the London Bridge underground station, you don’t always need to pre-book tickets unless it’s peak season.
+The walk from the ticket office to the ship is down a gangway with lovely views over Tower Bridge that deposits you on the deck of HMS Belfast, where audio guides are available, and then you are free to explore the ship as you wish.

 You can go pretty much anywhere, from the gun turret on the very top to the engine rooms right in the bowels of the ship.
 Getting around for kids is great fun, as you scramble up and down steep ship's ladders and just explore where you fancy.
-Each room had a little information panel telling you the basics and some pertinent facts, and then the audio guide would give you much more comprehensive information.
+Each room has a little information panel telling you the basics and some pertinent facts, and then the audio guide gives you much more comprehensive information.

-The ship has been restored to show how it looked in the 1940s and 1950s, with mannequins illustrating how the sailors lived on board.
-We saw the galley, the laundry, the tobacco store, punishment cells, sick bay, the provision issue room, heads and so much more.
+The ship has been restored to show how it looked in the 1940s and 1950s, with mannequins illustrating how the sailors lived on board; you can visit the galley, the laundry, the tobacco store, punishment cells, sick bay, the provision issue room, heads and so much more.

-We learnt all sorts of fascinating facts, such as how each sailor was given a daily ration (a 'tot') of rum at 11 a.m. each day, meaning that the ship got through 32,000 litres of rum during the Korean War.
+There are all sorts of fascinating facts on display, such as how each sailor was given a daily ration (a 'tot') of rum at 11 a.m. each day, meaning that the ship got through 32,000 litres of rum during the Korean War.
 This tradition was phased out in the 1970s for health and safety reasons, probably much to the disappointment of the sailors at the time.

-We sat in the Captain’s chair, used the interactive displays in the Operations Room and experienced battle in the gun turret, with smoke and cordite wafting around us as we watched the action of the men firing the guns on screens.
+You can sit in the Captain’s chair, use the interactive displays in the Operations Room and experience battle in the gun turret, with smoke and cordite wafting around you as you watch the action of the men firing the guns on screens.
+You can also stand in the spot where HMS Belfast received significant damage from a German mine in 1939, leaving her out of action until 1942. .

-We both thought it was a great museum experience, there was so much to see and it was all really well presented.
+It is a great museum experience, there is so much to see and it is all really well presented.
 It is great for adults but I would also highly recommend taking kids there as it is such a good combination of education and fun.
-It gives a different perspective of London with the views from the middle of the Thames and overall was a highly enjoyable and entertaining place to visit.
+It gives a different perspective of London with the views from the middle of the Thames and is a highly enjoyable and entertaining place to visit.

 Visiting HMS Belfast